msridhar/NullAway-wiki/Configuration.md

 Also, specific method annotations can always be overridden by explicit [Library Models](#library-models), which take precedence over both the optimistic defaults and any annotations in the code, whether marked as annotated or unannotated.

-### Acknowledge Library Models of Annotated Code

-[Since 0.9.9]

-  - `-XepOpt:NullAway:AcknowledgeLibraryModelsOfAnnotatedCode=...`

-This option allows [library models](#library-models) to override the annotations on methods within an annotated package.
-This is useful, e.g., if you want to treat Guava's `com.google.common` packages as annotated, but also want the default library models of Guava APIs (e.g., of [`Strings.isNullOrEmpty()`](https://github.com/uber/NullAway/blob/a8051cd9672e88eabeec6d29ae58c142165fb9f1/nullaway/src/main/java/com/uber/nullaway/handlers/LibraryModelsHandler.java#L520)) to still apply.

 ### Acknowledge Android "Recent" Nullability Annotations

   - `-XepOpt:Nullaway:AcknowledgeAndroidRecent=...`